 For most, sleeping with a partner feels warm, comforting, and secure.
 For others, it is anything but that.
-According to a Better Sleep Council survey, 26% say they sleep better when alone than with a partner.
+According to a Better Sleep Council survey, 26% of people say they sleep better when alone than with a partner.

-If you find it difficult to get a good night’s sleep due to sharing your bed with someone, listening to them snore, or just having another body in your bed, here are some simple tips to help improve sleep with your partner.
+If you find it difficult to get a good night’s sleep due to sharing your bed with someone, listening to them snoring, or just having another body in your bed, here are some simple tips to help improve sleep with your partner.

-- Keep the room cool: A room temperature of around 65°F is desirable for good night’s sleep.
+- Keep the room cool: A room temperature of around 65°F is desirable for a good night’s sleep.
 Your body’s internal temperature shifts during a 24-hour period.
 Your body begins to shed warmth right about the time you go to bed and continues to cool down until reaching its lowest point near dawn, at around 5 a.m.
 The body cools by expanding the blood vessels in your skin.

 - Go to bed at different times: Some people need more time to fall asleep in comparison to others.
 If your partner tossing and turning is affecting your sleep, different bed times may be a solution.
 On average, it takes 30 minutes to drift off to sleep.
 Try a later bedtime, being quiet and careful of course so as not to disrupt your sleeping partner.
-If they or you sleep on your back and snoring becomes the culprit consider an Anti-Snoring Positional Sleep Aid to keep you off your back and prevent snoring.
+If they or you sleep on your back and snoring becomes the culprit consider an Positional Therapy Sleep Aid to keep you off your back and prevent snoring.

 - Cuddle before bed: Physical touch releases oxytocin, known as the "cuddle hormone" or the "love hormone.”
 This hormone makes people more emotionally open and compassionate.
 Couples strengthen relationships by physical touch and the flood of oxytocin.
 Cuddling is important for this reason, but it becomes problematic if you have trouble while sleeping due to direct contact with your partner.
 Try cuddling each night as you get in bed, but move apart to sleep.
-If being in actual physical contact with someone disturbs your sleep, try staying close, but without actually touching.
+If being in actual physical contact with someone disturbs your sleep, try staying close, but without actually touching

 - Use separate covers: If you or your mate tend to hog the blanket, getting separate covers is a simple and effective solution.
 Share a sheet, but use two blankets, bedspreads, or covers to help compartmentalize sleep a bit more.
 Your partner can wrap up his or her body in a cocoon-like position if desired.
 You may find that you’re more comfortable under your own separate covers and aren’t waking up to play “tug of war.”